Elderly Living: 7 Dangers of Seniors Living Alone at Home

 Living alone also presents the challenge of detecting the symptoms of health problems.
 With some symptoms, like memory loss, it may be much more clear to the people around you than it is to you.
 Those living alone may not notice new symptoms as they come up, or choose to ignore them, placing themselves at greater risk for further complications.

 One of the problems elderly face living alone, is the risk for infection and disease because of cleanliness issues.
 They may find it too physically taxing to bathe or wash properly.
 Basic housekeeping may fall to the wayside as lack of both mobility and energy become issues.

 This can lead to many issues including spoiling food, mold, and pest infestation.
 All of these can pose serious health risks to the occupant of the house.

 Seniors who live alone are much more likely to be poor.
 Many are retired or unemployed and have a fixed income.
 In 2018, 50% of people aged 65 or older made less than $25,000.00 in a single year.

 They may not have been able to save enough for retirement when they were working and now they can struggle to pay bills.
 Some have enough money but lack the skills to manage their finances well themselves.

-So what is the alternative to living at home alone?
 Consider looking into a CCRC.
 CCRC stands for Continuing Care Retirement Community.